Woo Won-shik: Career

 Woo was elected to the National Assembly in 2004 as an Uri Party candidate in the Nowon B constituency in Seoul.
 Early in his Assembly career, Woo pressed for the abolition of South Korea's National Security Law, and attacked the Supreme Court in 2004 for backing the permanence of the law.
 Later, in 2007, he criticized the U.S. armed forces in Korea for the poor environmental conditions on American military bases.
-He ran unsuccessfully for chairman of the United New Democratic Party in the leadership election on 10 January 2008, losing to Sohn Hak-kyu.
+He ran unsuccessfully for chairman of the United New Democratic Party in the leadership election on 9 January 2008, losing to Sohn Hak-kyu.
 He lost his seat in the 2008 elections, but stood successfully in the next elections in 2012.

 As an assemblyman, Woo has been active in promoting labor rights.
 He is a member of the Assembly's Environment and Labor Committee.
 In 2007, he presided over the unanimous approval of a bill to allow academics at private universities to organize unions.
 Following his re-entry to the Assembly, in 2013 he established the Committee for Improving the Standing of the Have-Nots or "Euljiro Committee", a group that mediates industrial disputes and works to protect workers' rights.
 He has served as the Committee's chairman since its founding.

 Woo has served in a number of important positions in the Democratic Party and its predecessors, including deputy floor leader and deputy secretary general.
 He is seen as independent of the party's pro–Roh Moo-hyun and Jeolla Province factions.
-Woo also acted as opposition administrator of the special hearing committee to vet the appointment of Hwang Kyo-ahn as Prime Minister in May–June 2015, with the The Dong-A Ilbo describing him at this time as having a "strong, steely character".
+Woo also acted as opposition administrator of the special hearing committee to vet the appointment of Hwang Kyo-ahn as Prime Minister in May–June 2015, with The Dong-A Ilbo describing him at this time as having a "strong, steely character".

 Woo is notable for leading anti-Japanese campaigns, and has been described by rivals as a "Japan hawk."
 One notable campaign was a two-week hunger strike he undertook in July 2023 in protest of Japan's plan to discard wastewater from the quake-wrecked Fukushima nuclear power plant.
 He also opposed the International Atomic Energy Agency's verdict which found that Japan's plan was safe.

 On 16 May 2024, Woo was elected Speaker of the 22nd South Korean National Assembly.
 He formally assumed the position after being officially elected on 5 June 2024.